bearbau/Unified-School-Management/README.md

 - AttendanceSystemAdapter - An adapter for integrating the attendance system into the school management application.
 It adapts the AttendanceSystem to the SchoolManagementApp interface, translating integrateSystem() to markAttendance().
 - GradingSystemAdapter - An adapter for integrating the grading system into the school management application.
 It adapts the GradingSystem to the SchoolManagementApp interface, translating integrateSystem() to recordGrades().
 - LibrarySystemAdapter - An adapter for integrating the library management system into the school management application.
 It adapts the LibrarySystem to the SchoolManagementApp interface, translating integrateSystem() to manageBooks().

+**Status**: Not done
+**Changes to be made**: GUI on JSwing, working functional methods and database

+Mostly experimental using school resources and I want to try making a decent Java GUI.